 Most moms know that breastfeeding is best for baby and for the moms that decide to breastfeed (it is a choice) there are a lot of great support groups online.
 Baby Center has many articles for new mothers to help them learn the benefits of breastfeeding and the how-to’s to help moms problem solve.
 The support and encouragement to breastfeed is certainly more common then it used to be but what about the mothers who do not breastfeed their babies?
 Is there support and guidance for those mothers on the formula to choose, safe BPA free bottles to use, how to prepare the formula and how much to feed the baby?
-I am sad to report my findings are showing there’s very little out there.provides an online community that helps support moms and
+I am sad to report my findings are showing there’s very little out there.
+Even about which breast pumps to use.provides an online community that helps support moms and

 There is no doubt in my mind that breastfeeding is best for baby and mother but not every mother can breast feed, contrary to popular belief and despite the health benefits, not every mother makes the choice breastfeed and that is a personal choice.
 Many mothers will say this is not true, “I breastfed and at first had problems at first but I pushed on and it all worked out.
 You just gave up too soon.”
 This is a comment I have listened to over and over and remember I have facilitated playgroups for mothers and children for close to a year and so I have listened to many conversations!
 My response is this: Oh, really, what if I told you that physically I could not breastfeed because I did not make the hormone needed that tells my body to make milk – enough milk that is.
 What if I told you that I know mothers that breastfed out of guilt and society pressure but that it mentally put them over the edge – how is that good for the baby?